cnzhikai/cnzhikai.github.io_important/pages/Courses/courses_landing_page.md

 What you are viewing here are selected courses I took, ***most*** of them are certificated online courses.
 I took these courses mainly for enriching my knowledge scope and further enchaning ability.

-See sidebar to navigate all projects and pick ones you like.
+See sidebar to navigate all courses and pick ones you like.

 ![](images/courses/landing_page.jpg)